ikalatskaya/interactive_plotting_benchmarking/README.md

 Visualizations grant users the ability to explore, manipulate, and interact with data by employing dynamic charts, changing colors, and shapes based on queries or interactions.

+What is interactive visuazation?

+Interactive visualizations are produced using data visualization tools which allow for direct modification of elements on a graphical plot.

 HTML widgets work just like R plots except they produce interactive web visualizations.
 HTML widgets can be used at the R console as well as embedded in R Markdown reports and Shiny web applications.

 ## Objectives

+This dashboard presents and compares five most popular html widget tools for building interactive plots in Rshiny.

 Interactivity: long lasting RShiny apps should be interactive and self-explicit.
 R packages that support html widgets might help achive this goal pretty easily: plot_ly, ggplotly, highcharter, bokeh or echart?